tobiasbriones/blog/mathswe/eng/uiux/platform/feat/new-article-and-code-navigation-features-2023-09-09/index.md

     pure design decisions

 Notice the updates are available in production for **Engineer** (first-class) and the **Blog**.
-Another subdomain with super high priority but still "plain" is **Dev**, which looks to require a slightly different design.
+On the other hand, a subdomain with super high priority but still "plain" is **Dev**, which looks to require a slightly different design.

 With all this, there's much to update about these new results.